Home >

 • Focus on relevant projects: Just showcase the projects you've done so far.
 Talk about the apps you've developed, whether for class, as a hobby, or during internships.
 Describe what these apps do, the tools you used, and any positive feedback or downloads you've gotten.

 • Emphasize education and certifications: Got a degree in computer science or something similar?
 Perfect, mention that.
-Also, toss in any relevant certifications you've picked up, like Google’s Associate Android Developer certification.
+Also, toss in any relevant certifications you've picked up, like Google’s Associate Android developer certification.
 These are real resume boosters.

 • Include technical skills: Make sure to list out the programming languages you're good with—Java, Kotlin, you name it—and don't forget tools like Android Studio.
 This part is key; it lets potential employers quickly see what you can handle.